Close Menu

 Use a Poncho, Not a Rain Jacket

 A poncho can double as a rain shelter, ground sheet, or pack cover.
-Plus, it’s lighter and cooler than a jacket.
+Plus, they’re usually lighter than jackets.

 Sleep System: Quilt, Not Bag